QuentinRa/blog.quentinra.dev/proj/project-management/index.md

 There are usually

-* periodic meetings : with the rest of the team, to summarize what's done and what's need to be done
+* periodic meetings: with the rest of the team, to summarize what's done and what's need to be done
-* steering meeting (réunion de pilotage) : with the client, usually each month to check what you are doing.
+* steering meeting (réunion de pilotage) : with the client, usually, each month to check what you are doing.

 For a meeting, you will usually have to write or read a CR (Compte Rendu or report) looking like this.